MFlowCode/MFC/docs/documentation/case.md

 #### Hard Coded Patches

-Some patch configurations are not adequatley handeled with the above analytic variable definitions.
+Some patch configurations are not adequately handled with the above analytic variable definitions.
 In this case, a hard coded patch can be used.
-Hard coded patches can be added by adding additional hard coded patch identifers to `src/pre_process/include/1[2,3]dHardcodedIC.fpp`.
+Hard coded patches can be added by adding additional hard coded patch identifiers to `src/pre_process/include/1[2,3]dHardcodedIC.fpp`.
 For example, to add a 2D Hardcoded patch with an id of 200, one would add the following to `src/pre_process/include/2dHardcodedIC.fpp`

 ```f90
     case(200)
         !
 Primitive variables assignment
 ```

 and use `patch_icpp(i)%geometry = 7` and `patch_icpp(i)%hcid = 200` in the input file.
 Additional variables can be declared in `Hardcoded1[2,3]DVariables` and used in `hardcoded1[2,3]D`.
-As a convention, any hard coded patches that are part of the MFC master branch should be identied as 1[2,3]xx where the first digit indiates the number of dimensions.
+As a convention, any hard coded patches that are part of the MFC master branch should be identified as 1[2,3]xx where the first digit indites the number of dimensions.

 #### Parameter Descriptions